Polar Bear Week

 Let’s Make An Impact

-This year, we’re launching a campaign to fund the development of “Detect and Protect” technology to alert communities of approaching bears.
-The goal is to reduce conflict between polar bears and people—keeping both from harm.
+This year, we’re raising funds to research the development of “Detect and Protect” technology to alert communities of approaching bears.
+The goal is to help polar bears and people coexist—keeping both from harm.

 Protecting Polar Bears and People